cs10/bjc-su25/_projects/project6-proposals.md

         - Determining whether a game is over condition
         - Determining whether a move is valid
         - Determining and displaying the top three (or some number) of high scores
-- Extensive use of libraries (in either Python or Snap!)
+- Extensive use of libraries (in Snap!)
     - Must use at least three different functions for the library imported
     - Or three different libraries imported, and one function each is used.
 - An AI that runs the program/plays game and tries to optimize for winning moves